 Q: How much time should I expect to spend in this course?

 A: Submitting your written drafts is a quick and simple process that you’ll do once a month.
-After the submission due date, you’ll have 12 days to complete peer feedback.
+After the submission due date, you’ll have 10 days to complete peer feedback.
 On average, you may spend one to two hours on feedback each month, and another one to two hours reading the feedback you receive and discussing with your peers.
+Please note the amount of time spent on this course will vary from person to person.
 How much time you spend writing and revising your drafts between submission due dates is up to you.

 Q: If I workshop a draft in this course, am I able to submit it to publishers journals, or magazines for possible publication?

 A: Yes!
 One of the realities of being an engaged writer is sending work out to peers for feedback, and reworking your writing through multiple drafts.
 We hope you’ll go on to have the writing you’ve workshopped in our online courses published – and we’d love to hear about it when you do!

 Q: Who can enrol?